cloudera/hue/README.rst

       * File Browser for accessing HDFS
       * Beeswax application for executing Hive queries
-      * Impala App for executing Cloudera Impala queries
+      * Impala App for executing Impala queries
-      * Spark editor and dashboard
+      * Spark Editor and Dashboard
       * Pig Editor for submitting Pig scripts
       * Oozie App for submitting and monitoring workflows, coordinators and bundles
       * HBase Browser for exploring and modifying HBase tables and data
       * Table Browser for accessing Hive metadata and HCatalog
-      * Search app for querying Solr and Solr Cloud
+      * Search App for querying Solr and Solr Cloud
       * Job Browser for accessing MapReduce jobs (MR1/MR2-YARN)
       * Job Designer for creating MapReduce/Streaming/Java jobs
-      * A Sqoop 2 editor and dashboard
+      * A Sqoop 2 Editor and Dashboard
-      * A ZooKeeper browser and editor
+      * A ZooKeeper Browser and Editor
-      * A DB Query editor for querying MySql, PostGres, Sqlite and Oracle
+      * A DB Query Editor for MySql, PostGres, Sqlite and Oracle

 On top of that, a SDK is available for creating new apps integrated with Hadoop.